AmosMwangi/i-gram/README.md

 * Amos Mwangi

 ## Description
-It's an webapp that has features of uploading new pics and show location where the image was taken from and also it's type of category.
-If a pic pleases you just click on it to view it in a zoomed modal and also view it's details.
+It's an webapp that has features of uploading new pics.

-## User Stories
-Features of the application

-* A user can view diffrent pics
-* A user can click on the pic to view it's detail, category and also location where  the pic was taken on a modal.
-* A user can search for a pics by category
-* A user can subscribe to get to more pics when posted

 ## SetUp / Installation Requirements